JackIp2025/JackIp2025/README.md

 ### Hi there 👋
+I’m currently studying in CUHK and learning programming.

 <!--
 **JackIp2025/JackIp2025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.